ConcernedCitizen2025/Project2025-Assistant/_questions/046-child-welfare-family-support-programs.md

 ---
 layout: question
-title: "Child Welfare"
+title: "Proposed Changes to Child Welfare and Family Support Programs in Project 2025"
+description: "Explore how Project 2025's proposed changes to child welfare and family support programs, including shifting responsibility to states, could impact vulnerable populations and the quality of care."
 ---

-### *What are the proposed changes to child welfare and family support programs?*

 # Proposed Changes to Child Welfare and Family Support Programs in Project 2025

+## *What are the proposed changes to child welfare and family support programs?*

 **Introduction**